Smart-Ace-Designs/ScriptoForm.Docs/docs/Snippets/Control placement with snippet hints.md

 ## The "15|P+35" hint
 This hint it typically used to determine the height of the label in a control pair:
->When adding the very first control pair to the form, use **15** for the height of the label
->For all other control pairs, use **35 plus the height of the previous interactive control** to determine the height of the new label control you are adding
+>When adding the very first control pair to the form, use **15** for the height of the label.
+For all other control pairs, use **35 plus the height of the previous interactive control** to determine the height of the new label control you are adding

 ## The "P+20" hint
 This hint it typically used to determine the height of the interactive control in a control pair: